jib1337/writeups_public/HackTheBox/HTB_Sauna/README.md

 mimikatz(commandline) # exit
 Bye!
 ```
-Mimikatz has successfully dumped the SAM file, with the hashed Administrator password to the sreen.
+Mimikatz has successfully dumped the LSA secrets, with the hashed Administrator password to the sreen.

 ### 10. Access the admin account
 With the hashes dumped, they can now be used to get a shell as system.